- Home /

 - Ultrasound-guided PRP injections: to stimulate tendon repair and regeneration.

-Ultrasound-guided platelet-rich plasma (PRP) injections.
+Ultrasound-guided platelet-rich plasma (PRP) injections

 Since there is no unified therapeutic protocol for the conservative management of lateral epicondylitis, a combination of analgesic, rehabilitation-physical, and infiltrative pharmacological treatment is usually the standard.